badiaongiare/data_scraping_with_bs4/README.md

-# data_scrapping_with_bs4
+# data_scraping_with_bs4
-Data scrapping a car listing website with BeautifulSoup and Requests
+Scraping a car listing website with BeautifulSoup and Requests